-- dealer.
-The inspection certificate completed by the authorised LMC dealer confirmed with an authorisation by LMC (inspection mark number) must be provided. - 5.
-The owner must report the occurrence of leaks or moisture indicating potential leaks in writing to LMC or an authorised LCM dealer within 15 days.
+- 5. The owner must report the occurrence of leaks or moisture indicating potential leaks in writing to LMC or an authorised LCM dealer within 15 days.
 The guarantee certificate must be attached to this report. - 6.
 No claim arising form this guarantee shall be accepted if the leak is not reported in a timely manner as indicated above.
 Claims for compensation under this guarantee shall not be accepted if damages to the vehicle shell detected during the inspections are not remedied immediately by the buyer. - 7.
 Type and scope of the elimination of leaks are determined solely by LMC or the authorised LMC dealer. - 8.
 Tightness inspections are subject to a charge.
 The costs for the inspection are borne by the customer. - 9.
-No claims against LMC arise from the guarantee or liability for material defects in the case of natural wear and damages arising from improper handling or impermissible modifications of the vehicle.
-Guarantee claims and material defect liability claims are also excluded if damage occurs to the vehicle that can be attributed to parts and accessories not authorised by LMC or - maintenance guidelines specified by the manufacturer.

-10. To the extent legally permissible, Sassenberg shall be agreed as the place of jurisdiction.
+No claims against LMC arise from the guarantee or liability for material defects in the case of natural wear and damages arising from improper handling or impermissible modifications of the vehicle. - Guarantee claims and material defect liability claims are also excluded if damage occurs to the vehicle that can be attributed to parts and accessories not authorised by LMC or that are due to non-compliance with the repair and maintenance guidelines specified by the manufacturer. - 10.
+To the extent legally permissible, Sassenberg shall be agreed as the place of jurisdiction.